opengeospatial/ogcapi-environmental-data-retrieval/README.md

 ## Progress

-### Draft Spec
+### Standard and Draft Specifications

+The standard is in the V1.0.0 Branch.

-The latest draft of the standard in this repository is built daily (based on the configuration contained in the [asciidoctor.json](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/asciidoctor.json) file):
+The Master Branch is the latest draft of the standard, currently V1.0.1, and is built daily (based on the configuration contained in the [asciidoctor.json](https://github.com/opengeospatial/ogcapi-environmental-data-retrieval/blob/master/asciidoctor.json) file):

 * [OGC API - Environmental Data Retrieval Standard](http://docs.opengeospatial.org/DRAFTS/19-086.html)
 * DRAFT [EDR OpenAPI Document](https://opengeospatial.github.io/ogcapi-environmental-data-retrieval/docs/edr_api.html)